 Experts agree that depression is intimately connected to problems with sleep.

-Most often, clinical depression is connected to some form of insomnia, said Dr. Rochelle Zak, a sleep medicine specialist at the UCSF Sleep Disorders Center.
+Most often, clinical depression is connected to some form of insomnia, said Dr. Rochelle Zak, a sleep medicine specialist at the University of California San Francisco Sleep Disorders Center.

 “Depression is less likely to result in daytime sleepiness,” Zak said.
 “Often, people are hyper-aroused, so they would love to nap but they can’t.”